COMMUNICATIONS & EVENTS COMMITTEE

 Art on the Mall

-A “Super Saturday Weekend” event, this art show goes on its 27th year, held on the Kalamazoo Mall.
+A “June Jubilee” event, this art show goes on its 27th year, held on the Kalamazoo Mall.
 A juried event, it calls to regional artists and has become a wonderful addition and extension of the Kalamazoo Art Fair in Bronson Park.
 Free.

 Do Dah Parade